 Newborn Doll – 7 pounds, 17 inches long

-This is Fiona, the CSFTL Huggable Images newborn doll.
-She is 7 pounds and 17 inches long.
+Our Huggable Images newborn doll weighs 7 pounds and is 17 inches long.
 The fit for the newborn is just as optimal as it is for the preemie.
 Once again, I found the head rest on the seat to be more in the way than helpful.
 The ability to route the crotch buckle as noted above is beneficial to the newborn fit as well.
-There is no weight limit on this special routing, however it can only be used in the inner most buckle slot.
-You want to use the buckle slot closest to your child, without them sitting on the buckle.
+There is no weight limit on this special routing, however it can only be used in the innermost buckle slot.
+Use the buckle slot closest to your child without them sitting on the buckle.

 The Light ‘n Comfy is a very budget friendly seat.
 This seat can usually be found for less than $70, it’s a basic seat that does the job well.
 That doesn’t mean it’s lacking ease of use features for the caregivers.
 The lower anchor storage hooks on the base keep them out-of-the-way when not in use.
 The seat is the lightest weight rear facing only carrier on the market.
 The seat also boasts a nice sunshade that can be moved to adjust to babies needs and block out the sun.
 With 4 harness slots, and 3 crotch strap positions, it’s easy to find a position to fit your baby correctly.
 The seat and the base are also both FAA certified, with the sticker stating this on the right side of the seat.
 The cover on the seat is easy to wipe off and easy to remove.
 The manual does recommend hand washing the cover.
 It’s also important to note to never submerge the straps of your car seat.

 The Light ‘n Comfy is approved for use on airplanes.
 The FAA approval sticker is located to the left of the baby’s head.
 The date of manufacture is also located on this sticker.

 The Light ‘n Comfy expires December of the 6th year.
 The year the seat expires is stamped into the mold of the seat, on the back.